vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 tags: semian, bulkhead, resilience, nr-architect
 ---

+Notes:
+- Add more details about why teams should use Semian (assume that this is on ruby weekly)
+- Intro is already assuming that you know what a bulkhead is, need the 2 sentence version
+- Stronger call to action: move into something like the quickstarts, ruby instrumentation docs, etc

 ## Introduction

+**When bulkheads and circuit breakers work together, one struggling external service or database will no longer take out your entire service.**

+This article exists to help you find the right configuration for your bulkhead system of choice _before_ finding out the config is insufficient for production loads.

+Bulkheads can be implemented in many different ways and at a lot of different levels, so I'll try to cover the general process for finding the right config.
+But because we all know it's helpful to have a specific example, I'll talk about the Ruby library [Semian](https://www.ruby-toolbox.com/projects/semian) in this article.

+Semian is a unified, low-effort tool that adds circuit breakers and bulkheads to _most_ network requests automatically.
+It covers http, mysql/postgres, redis and grpc out of the box.

 There are a lot of articles describing bulkheads/connection pools and circuit breakers, but remarkably few about how to tune them.
 I've found a few lonely articles on tuning circuit breakers, but I've found zero about tuning bulkheads and connection pools.
-Even GPT4 doesn't seem to know how to do it outside of "rigorous monitoring after deploying them to production", which seems... unwise.

-The problem here is that a poorly tuned bulkhead can be catastrophic.
-Worse, the problem can be subtle and hard to detect, only affecting maybe 0.1% of traffic in a maddeningly random way.
+**The problem here is that a poorly tuned bulkhead can be catastrophic.** Worse, the problem can be subtle and hard to detect, only affecting maybe 0.1% of traffic in a maddeningly random way.

-I'm going to give you a framework to get your exact tuning numbers _before_ shipping them to production, as well as examples of the exact graphs you'll need to monitor them.
+I'm going to give you a framework to get your exact tuning numbers _before_ turning them on in production, as well as examples of the exact graphs you'll need to monitor them.

 Here's what we're going to cover:
 * A general, pseudo-code example